kristonovo/valbundy/README.md

 ***

-### For development
+### Advanced
-To add your own rule just add a method to **Validation.js**.
+Download **bin/valbundy.js**.
+To add your own rule just add a method to **Valbundy.Validation**.
 The method should set `v.pass` to false if validation fails.
 If validation pass its value should be true or any "not-false" value.
 ```
 v.customrule = function()
 {